georgeflanagin/gimsim/README.md

 In both cases, a bigger data structure named `deals` is created as a `tuple` with each element representing one dealt hand of ten cards.

+If you choose to run the simulation multiple times and sum the results, a separate process is forked for each run, and the data are summed at the end.

+## What does it evaluate?
+Gin players often wonder what the probability is that they get a hand with no triplets, or no runs, or all four cards of one rank, and various combinations of these factors of chance that affect one's probability of winning before any information is exchanged during play.
+Most of the combinatorics are hard to directly calculate because they involve studying the large numbers of permutations of hands.
+This program uses a Monte Carlo simulation.